28th April 2021

 Fossil fuel companies should not be able to buy a good reputation for their climate-damaging products.

-So how can you spot greenwashing by fossil fuel companies?
-We've explored five common greenwashing claims to help you recognise when their advertising might not match up to reality.
+How to spot greenwashing by fossil fuel companies?
+We've explored five common greenwashing claims to help you recognise when advertising might not match up to reality:

 Many fossil fuel companies make questionable claims about the sustainability of fossil fuel 'natural' gas, frequently marketed as ‘the cleanest-burning’ fossil fuel.
 Burning gas may produce less CO2 than burning coal or oil, but it is still carbon intensive, and not a viable long-term energy source – unlike renewable energy.
 Climate goals mean that gas use must be reduced, not increased.

 On a full ‘lifecycle’ basis – that is through production transport and use – generating electricity by burning gas produces on average more than 10 times the emissions of real low-carbon electricity sources like solar, and more than 40 times the emissions from wind power.
 As well as emitting significant CO2 when burnt, extracting, transporting and storing fossil fuel gas also leaks methane, a powerful greenhouse gas.
 How much is leaked is critical - if leakage isn’t kept to low enough levels, the overall climate impact of gas can be worse than coal, the dirtiest fossil fuel.
 Measuring leakage is challenging, and significant advancements in reducing leakage are needed.